NibiruChain/py-sdk/README.md

 ## Installing external dependencies

-The `nibiru-py` project is defined by its `pyproject.toml`.
+The `nibiru` project is defined by its `pyproject.toml`.
 At the root of the repo, simply call:

 ```sh
 poetry install